-Trahan Architects was founded in 1992 by Trey Trahan.
-The firm is intimate in size but broad in its scope.
-Bringing together a diverse talent pool around a single shared table, our company is built on open, ongoing conversation.
-We engage in a collective questioning of how our process and work can contribute to the health of our ecologies, cities and economies.
+Bringing together a diverse pool of talent around a single shared table, our company is built on an open, ongoing conversation.
+Founded in 1992 by Trey Trahan, the firm is intimate in size but broad in its scope.
+We engage in a collective questioning of how our process and work can contribute to the health of our ecologies, cities, and economies.
 Each member of the Trahan team is an integral part of a collaborative process that enriches our company culture and improves the quality of our work.

 The quality of our work reflects the collective commitment of a diverse and engaged team.
 Build your career with us.